Dr Liz Reed

 PALAEO3005 Geochronology, Fossils and Palaeoenvironments III - teacher

-ENVBIOL3590 Evolutionary Biology III - teacher
+ENVBIOL3590 Evolutionary Biology III - Coordinator and teacher

 Below - The reconstructed skeleton of Thylacoleo carnifex looms large over the fossil bed in Victoria Fossil Cave, Naracoorte Caves NP.
 Photo Steve Bourne